-Modern Life in Japan Tami Hicks. .1 Identify the Need (What By the end of class , I will be able to compare basic .1 do students need to leam similarities between the United States and Japan. or be able to do?) -1 - .1 By the end of class, I will reflect in writing about something -1 new or interesting that I learned about Japan. -1 • .1 Students will complete a KWL filling out the Know and Want to know individually and then will share with a partner to add Apply (How will I to list for 1 minute know when students to list for 1 initiate. have mastered the l '.' objective?).
-Students will complete an Exit ticket with two questions with , .1 5 minutes remaining at the end of the hour.
+Modern Life in Jap oan√ Tami Hicks.
+Identify the Need (What do students need to learn By the end of class similarities betwee .1 or be able to do?)
+Butho and of class I will caffeet in uviting about com athin a a a By the end of class, I will reflect in writing about something new or interesting that I learned about Japan.
+Students will complete a KWL filling out the Know and Want to know individually and then will share with a partner to add Apply (How will I know when students to list for 1 minute. have mastered the objective?)
+Students will complete an Exit ticket with two questions with .1 5 minutes remaining at the end of the hour.
 The preplanned questions are: 1.)
 Following the writing guidelines, explain something that you find interesting about the aspects of Japan.
-What specifically caught your attention and why? • have learned abou ntne USA, now is Japan similar? .1 T 1 4 7175 4 111 .1 Evaluate (What will Low.
+What specifically caught your attention and why?
+2.)
+When compared to what we have learned about the USA, how is Japan similar? .1 Evaluate (What will Low.
 Medium.
 High. .1 .1 mastery look like?)
 1.)
 Student 1.)
 Student 1.)
-Student response has at .1 -1 responses too general or vague responses have partially least one -1 when describing reflective interesting aspect -1 something new or responses. of Japan written -1 interesting about Student writes and has support for -1 Japan one thing but how this aspect а Student is off topic and describes does not describe why it caught caught their something we did their attention.
-"The bullet train not talk about or "The Bullet train was interesting that is not about was neat." because is goes so Japan .1 fast across the at a second -1 country.
-I wonder at a second -1 why we do not 1 . have these in the USA. " II.'. l .'
-June 1 2.)
-Does not state a 2.)
-Student 2.)
-Student -i-mil-mites identifier one describes multiple I identifies one similarity. a describes multiple similarities.
-Similarities are:..
-Mass transportation, government
+Student л -1 responses too general or vague responses have partially response has at least one -1 when describing reflective interesting aspect -1 something new or responses. of Japan written -1 interesting about Student writes and has support for -1 Japan Student is off topic one thing but does not describe how this aspect caught their .1 and describes why it caught attention something we did their attention, "The bullet train not talk about or "The Bullet train was interesting 1 not talk about or that is not about Japan was neat.". because is goes so fast across the that is not about was neat." because is goes so fast across the country.
+I wonder that is not about was neat." because is goes so fast across the